 Some of the transition agencies are integrated with Crowdin via API.
 These agencies are marked with the icon next to their names in the marketplace.
 When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and once completed, the translations are uploaded back to the project.

 Professional translation is a paid service where the approximate cost for your project is calculated or negotiated during the purchase.

-Crowdin integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, Watson (IBM) Translator, and Yandex Translate.
+Crowdin integrates with the most popular Machine Translation (MT) engines such as Microsoft Translator, Google Translate, Google AutoML Translation, DeepL Translator, Watson (IBM) Language Translator, and Amazon Translate.